muskaansatsangi/API-Traffic-Project/README.md

+# API Projects 🚀

+A collection of projects I built to practice working with APIs, data analysis, and visualization.

 # NYC Traffic Data Project 🚦

 This is a project where I explored live traffic data in New York City using the TomTom API.